 Local apartments were unfurnished and hotels weren't set up for long-term stays.
 I also wondered if those options might feel a bit isolating.
 I thought it might be wise to stay Airbnb-style—even though I was unsure how safe it would be to stay with complete strangers.

 With only weeks until my arrival date, I searched online lodging sites and found a listing located around the bend from Joseph Whidbey State Park (where one can enjoy/watch kiteboarding!).
 This location was within easy distance to my classes, food, and a Laundromat.

 I emailed.
 She responded.
 We talked.
 A monthly rate wasn't listed online, so I asked if that option was ever offered (while reassuring her I'd completely understand if not).
 They kindly thought about it...then generously offered one.
 I was so touched.
 They conducted a background check and a deposit was made.
 I was grateful and relieved.
 But I was, naturally, still a little worried.

 After driving along a cliff, on a winding road, I turned into a beautiful property.
 When I stopped at the security gate, my worries began to fade.

-I was greeted with such a warm welcome and taken on a tour of their incredible three-story estate, which she had painstakingly refurbished on her own.
-(I'm still in awe.)
+I was greeted with such warmth and taken on a tour of their incredible three-story estate, which she had painstakingly refurbished on her own.
+I'm still in awe.

-They provided private guest parking near my private entrance.
-This was steps from my own kitchen, bathroom, and bedroom—all located on their lower level.
+They provided private guest parking near my own private entrance.
+It was steps from my own kitchen, bathroom, and bedroom—all located on their lower level.